kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

     - Up to 64TiB of auto-scaling SSD storage
     - Starts with 10GB and scales in 10GB increments Up to 64TiB
     - Compute resources can scale up to 32 vCPUs and 244GB memory
-    - 6-way replication across three Availability Zones
+    - 6-way replication across three Availability Zones (6 copies of your data will be maintained by Aururo by default)
     - Automatic monitoring and failover in less than 30 seconds (self-healing)
     - 2 types of replicas:
       - Up to 15 Aurora Read Replicas with sub-10ms replica lag